derek-zhou/danm/README.md

 	s1 generateHTMLAsTop.
 	"write one single hierachical verilog file, for external simulation" s1 generateFullVerilogTo: '%1.v' % {s1 name}.
+	"postprocess, this give each schematic a chance to do something, usually for synthesis" s1 postprocess.
-	"flattening, for synthesis or DANM simulation"
+	"flattening, for synthesis"
 	s1 flattenAll.
 	"optional, simple optimization step. this will not remove dangling signals" s1 optimizeNoTrim.